-When a person dies without a will, or “Intestacy”, the courts take over the process of property distribution.
+When a person dies without a will (this is known as intestacy or in intestate), the courts take over the process of property distribution.
 In general, the closest living relative, which is the spouse, or domestic partner, will become the personal representative.
-See below for guidance on intestate matters.
 Next will be surviving children and relatives.
 This process takes longer than when there is a will.
 Also, the ruling of the courts is final, and there is little recourse if any of the parties disagree.

 How to Avoid Delays in the Probate Process

 The best way to avoid difficulties when probating a will is to ensure that the will complies with the laws of the province where the testator resides.
 Having a Solicitor create your will is the best way to avoid errors and delays.
 Make sure that the will is properly signed, witnessed and notarised.
 Once done, store the will in a safe deposit box owned by either the testator or the executor.
 A copy should also be on file with the family lawyer.
 Make sure all named in the will are aware of the major provisions and are in agreement and do not make any alterations to the will after it is signed and notarised.